rackerlabs/technical-blog/_posts/2020-03-11-how-to-restore-postgres-backups-on-objectrocket.md

 - a specific base backup
 - a specific point in time

-In all cases, the system restores your data to a new Postgres instance, and at this time, the instance storage must be greater than or equal to the storage on the original instance.
-In this process, sometimes called a database fork, you restore your data to a new and separate database instance, so both the old and new instances stay active until you remove one.
+In all cases, the system restores your data to a new Postgres instance.
+At this time, the instance storage must be greater than or equal to the storage on the original instance.
+In this process, sometimes called a database fork, you restore your data to a new and separate database instance.
+So both the old and new instances stay active until you remove one.

 Restores are currently only exposed by our [API](https://docs.api.objectrocket.cloud/?__hstc=227540674.02efb364c84d59f26454a496608371d4.1580831896062.1582314791306.1583850805279.4&__hssc=227540674.1.1583850805279&__hsfp=197097889#restore-a-postgresql-instance-from-backup).
 Feel free to use this API.
-Otherwise, our support team would be happy to help you through the process.
+Otherwise, our Support team is happy to help you through the process.
 We plan on adding restores to the UI in the very near future.